java/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/04_classes_objects/01_enums.md

 <a id="functionality">&nbsp;</a>
 ## Special methods

-All enums have a few methods that are added implicitely.
+All enums have a few methods that are added implicitly.

 For example, the method `name()` is present in all enum instances and can be used to get the name of the enum constant.
 Similarly, a method named `ordinal()` returns the position of the enum constant in the declaration.